thriveweb/cosmetic-medical/content/pages/home.md

   title: Services we provide
 bookBanner:
   buttonLinkTitle: BOOK NOW
+  content: >-
-  content: 'Click on the link to make a booking online, its easy and convenient.'
+    Click on the link to make a booking online with Dr Rozario or Dr Hills, its easy and convenient.
   title: Book an appointment
 staffSection:
-  title: Our Dentists & Staff
+  title: Our Surgeons
 benefitsSection:
   benefits: >-
     Transparency of costs associated with your treatment